ooanishoo/react-ts-boilerplate/README.md

 # Settings

 - ### Environment variables
-  If you require any environment variables, create a `.env` file in the root folder of the project and set the variable name starting with `REACT_APP_API_XXX`
+  If you require any environment variables, create a `.env` file in the root folder of the project and set the variable name starting with `REACT_APP_API_YOUR_VARIABLE_NAME`

 ### Example: